GuildCrafts/web-development-js/contracts/125-Mock_Interview_Trials.md

 ## Context

-_Why is this goal important?
-How is it useful?
-What questions will it raise?_

 Unfortunately, just being good at building software with a team is not enough to get hired as a software developer.
 The job interview is its own thing.

 If you want to get a job, you'll need to _also_ be good at interviewing.
 This will mean different things for different companies, positions, and interviewers.
 There is no one question that they all ask, or one skill that they all look for.